wjcchwsk/MarkdownEx/index.md

 #### Internal

-This is the link to the reference file: [Additionnal info](reference.md)
+This is the link to the reference file: [Additional info](reference.md)